What is Miller Heiman Strategic Selling? The Sales Strategy For Enterprise Sales

 The Strategic Selling model works for B2B sales teams focused on large, enterprise deals.
 Here’s why:

-- Quickly onboard new and junior reps: With such a structured process, onboarding new reps onto your team is faster and more consistent.
+• Quickly Onboard New Reps: With such a structured process, onboarding new reps onto your team is faster and more consistent.
+Sales training is easier to implement as well, because the process is well-documented

 Challenges & Disadvantages of Miller Heiman Sales Strategy

-While the Miller Heiman sales methodology is widely used by large sales teams, this model has some serious drawbacks.
+There's no one perfect sales model.
+While large sales teams widely use the Miller Heiman sales methodology, this model has some serious drawbacks.

-- Lots of manual data entry required: With so much structured data that needs to be recorded for each deal, reps spend a significant amount of time entering data they gather through sales conversations.
-A sales CRM like Close, which automatically captures as much of the sales interactions as possible, helps reps make sense of the data by structuring it effectively, and surfacing the right data at the right time.
+• Lots of Manual Data Entry Required: With so much structured data that needs to be recorded for each deal, reps spend significant time entering data they gather through sales conversations.
+A sales CRM like Close, which automates capturing interactions, helps reps make sense of the data by structuring it effectively, and surfacing the right data at the right time.

-- Extremely structured process limits rep freedom: While a structured process helps onboard new reps faster, it puts a ceiling on the skills of each individual rep. Rather than testing and trying new ideas and ways of selling, reps are forced into a framework that may or may not suit their personality and style.
+• Structured Process Limits Rep Freedom: While a structured process helps onboard new reps faster, it can feel stifling to experience reps.
+Rather than testing and trying new ideas and ways of selling, reps are forced into a framework that may or may not suit their personality and style.

-- The repetitive process may stagnate growth: Salespeople are hustlers; they love the action and get a thrill from experimenting with different methods.
+• The Repetitive Process may Stagnate Growth: Salespeople are hustlers; they love the action and enjoy experimenting with different methods.
 Boxing your reps into a monotonous routine can bore them, stunt their career growth, and lead to higher turnover rates among your top performers.
+Consider working some flexibility into the process to avoid this challenge.

 How To Master The Miller Heiman Strategic Selling Model At Your Company